 Implementing a customer relationship management (CRM) solution is a great way of making the most of your business assets.
 However, problems in implementing a CRM can cause major difficulties for your business.

 One of the greatest challenges to CRM implementation is cost.
 There are dozens of software options available and many pricing plans that go with them.
-To work out how much does CRM software actually cost, make sure that you consider the total cost of ownership including:
+To work out the actual costs of CRM software, make sure that you consider the total cost of ownership including:

 - software subscription or purchase fees

 - premium upgrades, eg add-on marketing or reporting features

 Other factors such as data migration and quality, and converting business operations may also affect the total costs of CRM implementation.
 Proper planning and careful assessment of any potentially hidden costs should help you set a realistic budget for your CRM project.